 Renewable energy enables local communities and the poor to control and gain access to energy while also creating far more jobs than large centralized coal and nuclear power stations.
 Renewable Energy technology will create at least 25% more jobs than coal and 90% more jobs than nuclear per unit generated.

 “If there were any other way to meet our power needs as quickly or as affordably as our present circumstances demand, or on the required scale, we would obviously prefer technologies – wind, solar, hydropower, nuclear – that leave little or no carbon footprint.
 But we do not have that luxury if we are to meet our obligations both to our own people and to our broader region whose economic prospects are closely tied to our own.

-We are appalled on two grounds: South Africa has some of the best renewable energy resources, notably sun and wind, in the world.
+SAFCEI are appalled on two grounds: South Africa has some of the best renewable energy resources, notably sun and wind, in the world.
 Renewable energy technology has developed to such an extent that we know that – using thermal batteries for example – we can generate base-load electricity.
 It is already happening in countries like Spain.
 Our solar resources are even better than Spain’s.
 Furthermore, we could have wind and solar generation up and running within three years, unlike the time lag for coal or nuclear (eight or ten years) and by 2013 it will be cheaper than coal.
 And besides, the government already approved a renewable energy white paper seven years ago.

-Equally important, it will put power into the hands of the people, who will be able to control their own local or regional energy generation.
-We in SAFCEI call on the rich, ‘developed’ countries to recognize their responsibility for bringing about the climate change crisis and therefore provide the financing for clean energy in developing countries.
+SAFCEI calls on the rich, ‘developed’ countries to recognize their responsibility for bringing about the climate change crisis and therefore provide the financing for clean energy in developing countries.
 This lack of support is having disastrous consequences for Africa as its forests and woodlands are felled for charcoal, adding to the climate change crisis.
 Local renewable energy support will enable the rural poor to gain access to clean energy.
 Centralized coal and nuclear generated electricity is disastrous as it is beyond the reach of the rural poor, geographically and financially.

-We therefore welcome the World Bankâ€™s intervention for wind and solar, but believe the World Bank has no ethical position to continue financing the destruction of the planetâ€™s climate by funding coal generation.
+The World Bank’s intervention for wind and solar is very welcome, but the World Bank has no ethical position to continue financing the destruction of the planet’s climate by funding coal generation.
 Furthermore, Independent Power Producers are queuing up in South Africa to develop wind and power generation.
 Private capital will finance this.
 The South African public will therefore not have to take on immense World Bank loans or face tariff increases to finance Eskom’s misdirected building schemes.